Mount Vernon: Agriculture and enterprise

-Washington had been expanding the estate by the purchase of surrounding parcels of land since the late 1750s and was still adding to the estate well into the 1780s, including the River Farm estate.
+George Washington expanded the estate by purchasing surrounding parcels of land beginning in the late 1750s and was still adding to the estate into the 1780s, including the River Farm estate.
 From 1759 until the Revolutionary War, Washington, who at the time aspired to become a prominent agriculturist, had five separate farms as part of his estate.
 He took a scientific approach to farming and kept extensive and meticulous records of both labor and results.

 In a letter dated 20 September 1765, Washington writes about receiving poor returns for his tobacco production:

 In the same letter he asks about the prices of flax and hemp, with a view to their production:

-The tobacco market had declined, and many planters in northern Virginia converted to mixed crops.
-Like them, by 1766 Washington had ceased growing tobacco at Mount Vernon and had replaced the crop with wheat, corn, and other grains.
+The tobacco market declined, and many planters in Northern Virginia converted to mixed crops.
+By 1766, Washington ceased growing tobacco at Mount Vernon and replaced the crop with wheat, corn, and other grains.
 Besides hemp and flax, he experimented with 60 other crops including cotton and silk.
 He also derived income from a gristmill which produced cornmeal and flour for export and also ground neighbors' grain for fees.
 Washington similarly sold the services of the estate's looms and blacksmith.

 Washington built and operated a small fishing fleet, permitting Mount Vernon to export fish.
 Washington practiced the selective breeding of sheep in an effort to produce better quality wool.
 He was not as invested in animal husbandry as he was in cropping experiments, which were elaborate and included complex field rotations, nitrogen fixing crops and a range of soil amendments.
 The Washington household consumed a wider range of protein sources than was typical for the Chesapeake population of his day, which consumed a great deal of beef.